House of Commons of England: Development of independence

 The division of the Parliament of England into two houses occurred during the reign of Edward III: in 1341 the Commons met separately from the nobility and clergy for the first time, creating in effect an Upper Chamber and a Lower Chamber, with the knights and burgesses sitting in the latter.
 They formed what became known as the House of Commons, while the clergy and nobility became the House of Lords.
 Although they remained subordinate to both the Crown and the Lords, the Commons did act with increasing boldness.
-During the Good Parliament of 1376, the Commons appointed Sir Peter de la Mare to convey to the Lords their complaints of heavy taxes, demands for an accounting of the royal expenditures, and criticism of the King's management of the military.
+During the Good Parliament of 1376, the Commons appointed Peter de la Mare to convey to the Lords their complaints of heavy taxes, demands for an accounting of the royal expenditures, and criticism of the King's management of the military.
 The Commons even proceeded to impeach some of the King's ministers.
 Although Mare was imprisoned for his actions, the benefits of having a single voice to represent the Commons were recognized, and the office which became known as Speaker of the House of Commons was thus created.
 Mare was soon released after the death of King Edward III and in 1377 became the second speaker of the Commons.

 During the reign of the next monarch, Richard II, the Commons once again began to impeach errant ministers of the Crown.
 They began to insist that they could control both taxation and public expenditures.
 Despite such gains in authority, however, the Commons still remained much less powerful than the Lords and the Crown.